farhan-mohammed/Cancelled-Toronto/README.md

 $ npm run dev
 ```

+# License
 Please note that most if not all images in this reposistory are licensed, and you are not allowed use them without permission from the original owner of the image.
+The underlying source code used to format and display that content is licensed under the MIT license.